Custom domains

 A | @ | 159.223.204.176 | 3600 |

-It is preferable to use a CNAME* record if your provider support it, as it is dynamic and handles both IPv4 and IPv6 under the hood.
+It is preferable to use a CNAME record if your provider supports it, as it is dynamic and handles both IPv4 and IPv6 under the hood.

 Go to your custom domain.
-It should show.
+It should load your blog.
 If you receive an SSL error on your first load, reload the page.
 It is likely that your SSL certificate is being issued.

 Note that DNS records can sometimes take a few minutes to propagate.
 You can check your DNS record propagation with DNS Checker